How to be an American student

 Rights of a Student

-Children in the U.S. go to school from grades K-12, Kindergarten through Twelfth grade.
+Children in the U.S. go to school from grades Kindergarten through Twelfth grade (K-12).
+Many children also attend pre-kindergarten or day care to prepare them for Kindergarten.
 Generally the age range for children in school is 5-18.
 Children must be enrolled in either public school or private school.
 Children going to a public school need to be enrolled in the school that is in their district.
 A school district is a set geographical boundary that marks which areas go to what schools.
 Students in schools are not allowed to leave for lunch; however they can bring their own lunch from home or buy lunch at the school.
 Schools provide free or reduced breakfast and lunch meals to children who qualify.
 Check the school district policies to see if your child qualifies.
-Be aware that schools may serve pork with these meals and if you have any dietary restrictions be sure to let the school know so they can accommodate you.
+Be aware that schools may serve pork with these meals and if you have any dietary restrictions or allergies be sure to let the school know so they can accommodate you.

 There are certain items that are not allowed in school: